 UofG research projects win backing from Royal Society of Edinburgh

-Researchers across the University of Glasgow, including those based at the College of Arts, will benefit from new funding from the Royal Society of Edinburgh’s Research Awards.
+Researchers across the University of Glasgow's four Colleges will benefit from new funding from the Royal Society of Edinburgh’s Research Awards.

 A total of 13 University academics are among 48 exceptional researchers who will share in £836,000 from the RSE Research Awards programme.
 The programme supports research projects across science, technology, engineering, mathematics, medicine, arts, humanities and social sciences.